Bruce Lee Never Quit Wing Chun

 At the end of the day, awareness is the ultimate goal.
 Truth is found by never settling for the status quo.
 You must go beyond constructs in order to put everything together.
 Never getting stuck for tradition’s sake.
 Awareness is dynamic and ever-evolving, not confined to traditional ways of thinking.

-Let’s further examine Bruce Lee’s quotes about Jeet Kune Do so I can help translate them for you.
+Let’s further examine Bruce Lee’s quotes about Jeet Kune Do.

 Bruce Lee Quotes with Translations